fb pixel

 Biography:

 Alyson Brickey is Assistant Professor in the Department of English.
-Her teaching and research focus on transatlantic modernist literature and critical theory, particularly the relationship between literary aesthetics and ethics/politics.
+Her teaching and research focus on American literature, modernist literature, and critical theory.
 She holds a PhD in English from the University of Toronto, and her work can be found in Walt Whitman Quarterly Review, JML, and Mosaic.
 She is currently at work on a book-length project entitled "Frightful Wrongs and Beautiful Things: How Jim Crow Shaped American Modernism."

 Teaching Areas: